manusajith/caching_demo_app/README.md

 Fragment Caching is mainly used for dynamic pages.
 In this type of caching fragments of a page can be cached and expired.

-Consider and example in which an article is posted to a blog and a reader wants to post a comment to it.
+Consider an example in which an article is posted to a blog and a reader wants to post a comment to it.
 Since the article is the same this can be cached while the comments will be dynamic in nature  as he posts his comment that should be displayed.
 In this case we can use fragment caching for posts

 eg:
 ```